aymanesouani/curvature_estimation_Rusinkiewicz/README.md

 -Rusinkiewicz

 This script "CalculCurvature.py" is a deduction of Rusinkiewicz's paper for curvature estimation .
+In our case we don't go far to derivatives.

 Paper : Estimation of curvatures and their derivatives on triangle Meshes by Rusinkiewicz

-Tou need onlu numpy module to run the script "CalculCurvature.py"
+You need only numpy module to run the script "CalculCurvature.py"

-In our case we don't go far to derivatives.

 Trimesh is an open source python module dedicated to general mesh processing using only triangular mesh : https://github.com/mikedh/trimesh